callmezatiel/zarch/README.md

 Install the necessary software

+Dependencies

+* "Archlinux"
 * "yay"
 * "git"
 * "wget"

-and some commands in automatic way to do its job i hope you like my tool.
+And some commands in automatic way to do its job i hope you like my tool.

 ## Preview
 [![zarch.png](https://i.postimg.cc/KjzFsYzW/zarch.png)](https://postimg.cc/8Jqq7NLd)